Welcome

 5. 5.For genetics, practice Punnett squares until they're automatic.

-Subject 04 / 04
+TEAS 7 · Subject 04 / 04

-English
+TEAS English

 37 questions in 37 minutes.
-The smallest section but the fastest pace - exactly 1 minute per question.
+The smallest section but the fastest pace: exactly 1 minute per question.
 Rule-based: if you know the rule, you'll get the question right.

 Why this matters

 English is 22% of your score.
 The tradeoff: small section but no time to think.
-The rules (comma rules, sentence types, prefixes/suffixes) are finite - memorize them once and you can answer most questions in under 30 seconds.
+The rules (comma rules, sentence types, prefixes/suffixes) are finite.
+Memorize them once and you can answer most questions in under 30 seconds.
 Save the time for harder sections by going fast here.

 Speed strategy